Ten writing mistakes that cause a reader to stumble

 Making up your own spellings can distract a reader from the story, especially if they don't closely reflect the sound in question.
 You don't want the reader to stop and try to figure out how to pronounce the word or to analyze your choice—this makes the reader aware of the act of writing, which is the enemy of immersion.

 For example, an interjection for agreement can be "uh-huh" or "mm-hmm" depending on whether the speaker's mouth is open or closed.
-I sometimes come across "um-hum" (which has unfortunately made it into the dictionary) even though I have never heard anyone pronounce the interjection like this in real life.
+I sometimes come across "um-hum" (which has unfortunately made it into the dictionary) even though I've never heard anyone pronounce the interjection like this in real life.

 I've also seen attempts to come up with a more accurate spelling for "tsk."
 Admittedly, "tsk" doesn't really capture the juicy sound of this disapproving click, but at least it's familiar to the reader.
 I don't believe any combination of letters in our alphabet can replicate this sound.